-- While most, if not all, Democrats can be expected to support the bill, Republicans in the House are much more likely to take an ideological rather than a political position than they were in 2006. - Enacting a bill that picks and chooses among states to be covered is harder to support than one that merely continues the status quo as the 2006 bill did. - For example, the Dallas Morning News reported that Sen. Cornyn opposed the proposal because "it discriminates against Texas."
+- While most, if not all, Democrats can be expected to support a bill reinstating section 5, Republicans in the House are much more likely to take an ideological rather than a political position than they were in 2006. - Enacting a bill that picks and chooses among states to be covered is harder to support than one that merely continues the status quo as the 2006 bill did.